 Diabetes education and management in Denver

-The diabetes specialists at the Presbyterian/St. Luke’s Diabetes Management Center is here to help you learn everything you can about diabetes and understand the risks associated with the disease.
+The diabetes educators at the Presbyterian/St. Luke’s Diabetes Management Center are here to teach you about diabetes and understand the risks associated with the disease.
 Our goal is to help you effectively manage your diabetes, so you can continue to enjoy an active and satisfying lifestyle.

 Patient-centered team approach

 Under the supervision of your physician, a team of experts consisting of Certified Diabetes Educators provides the latest in diabetes treatment.
-Additionally, we encourage patients to bring a support person, such as a friend or family member, to class.
-The Diabetes Management Center works closely with the entire support network to provide an atmosphere of understanding and acceptance for everyone with diabetes, their families and others responsible for their care.
+Additionally, we encourage patients to bring a support person, such as a family member or friend, to class.
+The Diabetes Management Center works closely with your entire support network to provide an atmosphere of understanding and acceptance for everyone with diabetes, their families and others responsible for their care.